 - 1.2.
-The above table provides an estimated breakdown of Ofgem's costs by activity and theme for the years covered by the RPI-3 per cent cost control regime, 2005-06 to 2009-10, and three further years 2010-11 to 2012-13.
-As with the last two budgets, we have extracted central and overhead costs for transparency to enable comparisons to be made. - 1.3.
+The above table provides an estimated breakdown of Ofgem's costs by activity and theme for the years covered by the RPI-3 per cent cost control regime, 2005-06 to 2009-10, and a three further years 2010-11 to 2012-13.
+As with the last three budgets, we have extracted central and overhead costs for transparency to enable comparisons to be made. - 1.3.
 Much of Ofgem's work is reactive with constantly changing priorities.
 To provide for this a contingency for future developments has been included in the budget.
-In 2007-08, we expect to fully utilise the £2.3 million contingency.
+In 2007-08, we expect to utilise £1.8 million of the £2.3 million contingency.
 This includes additional costs primarily associated with the Competition Commission legal challenge and consultancy support to policy areas. - 1.4.
 In 2008-09, Ofgem proposes to set the contingency for future developments at £2.0 million.
-In later years, the contingency for future developments is set to rise to reflect increased uncertainties however we anticipate these will reduce as budgets are finalised. - 1.5.
-Headline costs to licence payers are set to decrease by £0.6 million from 2007-08 to 2008-09.
-This is largely due to the completion of the gas distribution price control in 2007-08 and a budget reduction of restructuring costs
+In later years, the contingency for future developments is set to rise to reflect increased uncertainties however we anticipate these will reduce as budgets are finalised.